MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 - The finance and operations apps environment must be linked with Microsoft Power Platform.
 More information: [Link your finance and operations environment with Microsoft Power Platform](#link-your-finance-and-operations-environment-with-microsoft-power-platform)
 - Enable **Sql row version change tracking** configuration key.
 More information: [Add configurations in a finance and operations apps environment](#add-configurations-in-a-finance-and-operations-apps-environment).
 - You can't add finance and operations data to an existing storage account that's configured with Azure Synapse Link.
-You must have access to an Azure subscription so that you can create a new SynapseL Link profile.
+You must have access to an Azure subscription so that you can create a new Synapse Link profile.
 - Depending on how you plan to consume finance and operations data, there are additional prerequisites as shown here.

 | How you plan to consume data  |  Azure Synapse Link feature you use | Prerequisites and Azure resources needed |